skrysmanski/devlog/content/articles/kubernetes/resources/replica-sets.md

 > [!NOTE]
 > Except for educational purposes, you will never create ReplicaSets directly - instead you will use [deployments](deployments.md).
+>
+> However, you still need to understand what ReplicaSets are and how they work because ReplicaSets are used by deployments.

 **Internal DNS name**: none